 Internships are open to students entering their 3rd or 4th year of the Global Studies Program.
 Candidates must have completed three of the required lower level GLST courses [Minors: GLST 200 or ECON 100, POLI 201,GLST 210, GLST 211, and GLST 212 Majors: ECON 211, ECON 212, POLI 200, POLI 201, GLST 210, GLST 211, GLST 212].
 The transcripts of applicants will be reviewed to ensure that applicants meet the course requirements of the internship program.

 The call for APPLICATIONS FOR A 2020 INTERNSHIP is open.
 The deadline is midnight OCTOBER 4th, 2019.
 Interviews are usually scheduled approximately two weeks after the application deadline.

 Contact Matthew Bowes (firstname.lastname@example.org), the Internship Coordinator, or Laura Suski (email@example.com), the Program Chair, for further information about the internship application process or internship experience.

-Internship applicants will submit an (1) Internship Application Form (link below), AND (2) Country Analysis (see description below) AND (3) a resume, to the Program Chair (Laura Suski) via email OR drop the package off in person to her office (Bldg 355, Room 330).
+Internship applicants will submit the following THREE documents: (1) Internship Application Form (link below), AND (2) Country Analysis (see description below), and (3) a resume, to the Program Chair (Laura Suski) via email OR drop the package off in person to her office (Bldg 355, Room 330).
 After the three documents are reviewed by the GLST Internship Committee, applicants will be contacted to schedule an interview with the committee.
 A successful interview is a requirement of acceptance.

 Country Analysis: Please choose a country (or region in a country) that interests you as a potential site for an internship placement.
 In no more than 300 words, reflect on TWO key issues that affect the country.
 Include a bibliography of 3-4 sources that you used to inform your analysis.
 Submit this analysis as part of your internship application.